 Or at least, it’s the beginnings of it.

-You see, it gets worse.
+You see, treatment of migrant workers in Dubai gets worse.
 Much worse.
-Not only do the workers have to live in dreadful conditions, but the agreed-upon wages are almost never honoured.
-With the average construction worker receiving just $175 a month (compared to the per capita income of $2106 a month), and wages often being withheld for months on end to ensure the worker doesn’t ‘quit,’ the migrant worker quickly realises that it will be years before he can even pay off his debts to the recruiters, never mind begin sending money home.
+Not only do they have to live in dreadful conditions, but the agreed-upon wages are almost never honoured.
+With the average construction worker receiving just $175 a month (compared to the per capita income of $2106 a month), and wages often being withheld for months on end to ensure the worker doesn’t ‘quit,’ the migrant worker quickly realises that it will be years before he can even pay off his mounting debts to the recruiters, never mind begin sending money home.

 This bonded labour, combined with living conditions described by the Human Rights Watch as being ‘less than humane,’ equates to a situation that can only be described as modern slavery in Dubai.
 Without money or passports, these foreign workers have no way of returning home to their families and are forced to continue working in dangerous conditions, often without proper safety equipment, in the 50 degree heat.

-With some of the current hotel projects boasting up to 1000 rooms which sell for hundreds of dollars a night, Dubai is constantly competing with itself to be the best, the biggest and the brashest, and all at the expense of its migrant workers.
+With some of the current hotel projects boasting up to 1000 rooms which sell for hundreds (and sometimes thousands) of dollars a night, Dubai is constantly competing with itself to be the best, the biggest and the brashest, and all at the expense of its migrant workers.